 Another step you should take is to take a look at how your competitors are doing it.
 Spying on the competition to see how they are selling products via email personalization will save you a lot of time.
 Their techniques are frequently based on lots of testing, which you can utilize to your advantage.
 However, put your own spin on what you see to avoid copying.

-Before you can formalize a plan of action it’s a good idea to know the basics of email personalization.
+Before you can formalize a plan of action it’s a good idea to know the basics of email personalization software.
 From there you can improve current strategies by adding your own ideas.

 - Segmentation: Based on data gathered about customers you can segment email lists to send more relevant marketing messages.
 For instance, segment customers based on geographical location to offer deals running in their local area.
 Segmentation helps optimize the conversion rate of each email and lets you be creative with how you group your customers.